mhotoft/dsc-cp-package/README.md

 We want as high scale image as possible.
 Possible values for images COVER, SAMART Images are referenced through the ADI file, so that it is possible to link from the ADI file to the images.

+COVER is primary.
+And we would of course also like to get the poster and horizontal images (ARTWORK)

 In the ADI you can also describe what format the images are as well (COVER, SAMARTWORK etc.).